JoaquinDucos/JoaquinDucos/README.md

 - 👨‍💻 Currently working **for fun on personal projects and apps.**

-- 🌱 Constantly learning programming languages & Technologies such as: **C, Python, HTML & Css, Javascript, SQL, Solidity and Arduino programming.**
+- 🌱 Constantly learning programming languages & Technologies such as: **C, Python, HTML & Css, Javascript, SQL, Solidity, Arduino and Restful API's with Node js, express and Insomnia .**

 - 🔭 I’m looking to collaborate on **public projects, University contributions and a real world project to learn and apply my knowledge.**